2009 Shopian rape and murder hoax: Initial stages of investigations

 Local villagers stated that the two women were raped and the murdered by members of security forces.
 A protest called by Syed Ali Shah Geelani of the Hurriyat called for a shutdown of business, but later turned violent, as a consequence of which the administration declared a curfew.

-A press release by the police on 30 May stated "Post-mortem conducted revealed no marks on the dead bodies including private parts."
-No FIR was registered for either rape or murder and the government of Jammu and Kashmir ordered for a judicial probe by Justice Muzaffar Jan into the incident because of people's lack of faith in police investigations.
+A press release by the police on 30 May stated that "Post-mortem conducted revealed no marks on the dead bodies including private parts."
+No FIR was registered for either rape or murder and the government of Jammu and Kashmir ordered for a judicial probe to be led by retired Justice Muzaffar Jan into the incident due to people's lack of faith in police investigations.
 Concerns arose after the doctor who conducted the post-mortem admitted to the Central Bureau of Investigation that the vaginal swabs that she had submitted to them for testing were fabricated from discarded lab items, and that she had not taken any swabs from the victims.
 Later, testing by the Central Forensic Laboratory proved that the samples submitted after post-mortem did not match the victims.

-On 7 June 2009, Jammu and Kashmir police filed FIR of rape and murder following widespread protest across the state.
+On 7 June 2009, Jammu and Kashmir police filed FIR of rape and murder following widespread protests across the state.

 Case history

-While on 31 May 2009, the Chief Minister of Jammu and Kashmir, Omar Abdullah, appointed Muzaffar Jan to carry out the probe and complete the inquiry in one month's time.
+On 31 May 2009, the Chief Minister of Jammu and Kashmir, Omar Abdullah, appointed retired Justice Muzaffar Jan to carry out the probe and complete the inquiry in one month's time.
 The Superintendent of Police, Dr Haseeb Mughal, and The Chief Prosecuting Officer, Abdul Majid Dar, were to assist in the probe, headed by Justice (retired) Muzaffar Jan.
 The report would be subsequently tabled in the state assembly to make it public.
 The notification issued in this regard by the Home Department said that the Commission shall: